COVESA/dlt-viewer/scripts/linux/install.md

-# Installation of DLT Viewer with plugins on Linux
+# Installation of DLT Viewer on Linux
 # Requirements
 - Supported platforms
     - Ubuntu 18.04+